 For example, if your privilege is Help Desk:

-You should not be able to add devices to Prime UOM from the DCR.
+•You should not be able to add devices to Operations Manager from the DCR.

-Based on the Network Device setting for the user or group on Cisco Secure ACS, you can view only certain devices on the Prime UOM server.
+Based on the Network Device setting for the user or group on Cisco Secure ACS, you can view only certain devices on the Operations Manager server.

-For a list of Prime UOM tasks in which device-based filtering can be used, see the Prime UOM-specific Online help in Cisco Secure ACS.
+For a list of Operations Manager tasks in which device-based filtering can be used, see the Operations Manager-specific Online help in Cisco Secure ACS.